-Cutting order for whole lamb
+Cutting order for whole lamb (as of 2024)

-Retail prices for individual cuts of lamb.
+Retail prices for individual cuts of lamb (as available).

 New to the process?
 Check out Frequently Asked Questions Concerning Cutting Orders

 If you don’t have the freezer space – consider splitting a whole lamb with a friend.
-Otherwise, you can purchase individual cuts, flash-frozen and cryo-sealed by our butcher.
+Otherwise, you can purchase individual cuts, cryo-sealed by our butcher.
 Available only while supplies last; price list available here.

-Lambs will be available in late November (ram lambs less than one year of age).
+Lambs will be available in late November-early December (ram lambs less than one year of age).
 On occasion we will also have a limited supply of mutton (which has an undeservedly bad reputation; it’s actually quite flavorful, just not as tender as lamb, so better reserved for long cooking times, stewing, or as ground meat).
 We will begin taking reservations for lambs on a first come, first served basis in the fall.
-We currently ask $7.15 per pound (on a hanging weight basis, not including processing fees).
+We currently ask $8.00 per pound (on a hanging weight basis, not including processing fees).
 If you compare this with typical farmer’s market prices, you will find you are saving considerable money by buying a whole lamb.
 You also have confidence that it has been raised on grass/hay in an environmentally sustainable manner.
 A $50, nonrefundable deposit will be required by November 1 to hold your lamb; at this time we request that you complete a cutting order (see link above).
 We are happy to help you in navigating the cutting order if this is your first time working with one.

 Here’s how the process works: